npuichigo/voicenet/README.md

 ## Installation instructions

-To install voicenet, you will neet to install tensorflow>=v1.1.0 and sonnet.
+To install voicenet, you will need to install tensorflow>=v1.1.0 and sonnet.
-*See [Installing dependencies](https://github.com/npuichigo/voicenet/blob/master/INSTALL) for instructions on how to install all the dependencies needed to use out framework.*
+*See [Installing dependencies](https://github.com/npuichigo/voicenet/blob/master/INSTALL) for instructions on how to install all the dependencies needed to use our framework.*

 ## Why we introduce sonnet

-In training acoustic models in speech synthesis, we commonly do one cross-validation iteration right after one training iteration, so variables reuse is important.
+On training acoustic models in speech synthesis, we commonly do one cross-validation iteration right after one training iteration, so variables reuse is important.
 However we usually write ugly codes like: